Overview

 Transport

-Since 2000, the majority of energy consumption in the transport sector has been attributable to road transport.
-Passenger cars account for by far the largest share, followed by trucks and commercial vehicles.
-Public transport modes remain constant, with a shift towards buses.
+In Luxembourg, 71% of energy consumption in the transport sector in 2022 is from foreign vehicles.
+Since 2000, road transport has dominated domestic energy consumption, with passenger cars having the largest share, followed by trucks and commercial vehicles.
+Public transport remains stable, with a shift toward buses.

 Source: ODYSSEE